-However, Post Marketing Studies, usually a Phase IV study, which do not require CTIL and/or CTX (e.g. observational/non interventional study), the reporting requirement of safety information from this kind of studies is out of scope of this guideline.
+However, Post Marketing Study, usually Phase IV study, which does not require CTIL and/or CTX (e.g. observational or non interventional study), the reporting requirement of safety information from this kind of study is out of scope of this guideline.